granthverma/15-Days-React-Journey/readme.md

 ```

-### Second Issue :  Why Github contribution only show the activity when we make a new repository????????  kkkkkk
+### Second Issue :  Why Github contribution only show the activity when we make a new repository????????